Current as of July 2021

 Fall 2021 Campus Reopening: Update from the Associate Dean

 The diversity of ideas and cultural exchange our global learning community provides is unmatched.
-While we are very proud of the work we have done over the past year to provide the best online learning experience possible to learners everywhere, we know many of our prospective students have been patiently waiting for an opportunity to come enjoy our state-of-the-art campus and everything southern California has to offer.
-I am pleased to say that opportunity is coming very soon.
+While we are very proud of the work we have done over the past year to provide the best online learning experience possible to students everywhere, we know many of our prospective students have been patiently waiting for an opportunity to come enjoy our state-of-the-art campus and everything Southern California has to offer.
+I am pleased to say that opportunity is here.

 Academic Year 2020-21 Plans for DCE’s International Programs

 In light of guidance issued by the State of California and main campus, UCI Division of Continuing Education has shifted all on-campus programs to remote (online) delivery for the remainder of this academic year.
 All on-ground Fall 2020, Winter 2021, Spring 2021, and Summer 2021 international programs will be offered remotely.
 We hope this decision will allow you to better plan your studies with us.

 We understand that there are many questions that follow such a change, and we are working to provide you with answers as quickly as possible.
 Please check this page often for new updates as they become available.